HatfieldDave/omni-food-project/markdown/README.md

 Set up initial HTML and beginning css.
 Added a typography section to the top of the css file, the goal is for the sections inside to grow as I style so I can keep the sites design continuity.

 Started on the Hero section of the site by adding a primary heading, a description, two btns (start eating well and learn more), and the hero imgs. began the initial styling of the hero using css grid.

+## 1/15/22

+Hero section

+- primary heading
+  -- styled font
+  -- added line height

+- hero description
+  -- styled font
+  -- added padding

+Btns
+-- added background color
+-- added transition (FIRST TIME DOING THAT) to both full and outline -- gave helper class to full btn so spacing will be easy in the future